Lucas Covolan: Brazil

-Covolan spent his early career in his native Brazil with Trieste.
-He was scouted by Vasco da Gama and signed a professional contract at Vasco at the age of 17 after impressing on a two-week trial.
+Covolan spent his early career with Trieste in his native Brazil.
+He was scouted by Vasco da Gama.
+After impressing on a two-week trial, he signed a professional contract at Vasco at 17.
+He acted as the practice goalkeeper for Juninho Pernambucano's free kick training sessions, later recalling that such was the player's ability that "I was basically just a cone".
 He returned from Rio de Janeiro after three years to sign with boyhood club Atlético Paranaense.
 He later recalled that Atlético had eight goalkeepers on their books and that he realised halfway into his three-year contract that he would never play a first-team game for the club.
-He tried to gain experience of senior football by leaving on loan, but was injured in a warm-up exercise and sidelined for four months.
+He tried to gain experience in senior football by leaving on loan but was injured in a warm-up exercise and sidelined for four months.

-Covolan went on to feature four matches as an unused substitute for Esportivo Bento Gonçalves, before joining Toledo in December 2013 and then Rio Branco in March 2014.
+Covolan went on to feature in four match day squads as an unused substitute for Esportivo Bento Gonçalves, before joining Toledo in December 2013 and then Rio Branco in March 2014.
 He helped Rio Branco to win the Campeonato Acreano (Acre state league) in 2014 following a penalty shoot-out victory over Atlético Acreano, but was one of the three players released by the club on 7 May 2014.

 Spain

 Covolan moved to Spain later in 2014 and joined Tercera División team Atlético Rafal.
 He switched to fellow Mallorcan side Alaró the next year, making 35 appearances.
-He spent three months on trial at Mallorca, but was deemed to be too old at the age of 24.
+He left the club following the death of head coach Julián Ronda.
+He spent three months on trial at Mallorca but was deemed to be too old at the age of 24.

 English non-League

-In 2016 he was approached by an agent to play for English National League South club Whitehawk, who were managed by the Argentinian Pablo Asensio.
+In 2016, he was approached by an agent to play for English National League South club Whitehawk, who were managed by the Argentinian Pablo Asensio.
 He made 23 league appearances for Whitehawk, and also spent a month on loan with Lewes, before signing for Isthmian League Premier Division side Worthing after a pre-season trial.
 He was named Supporters Player of the Year by Worthing's "Away Boys Fanatics" in the 2017–18 season and had trials at Aldershot Town, Luton Town and Stevenage.
 He broke his arm during a win at Moneyfields in the FA Cup on 6 October 2018.